Free Online Hex Converter

 Frequently Asked Questions

-Why is hex used instead of decimal?
+Why is hexadecimal used instead of decimal in programming?

 Are hex letters case-sensitive?